James Charles Phillips: Publications

 Phillips has published four books and more than 500 papers.
 He has patterned his work after that of Enrico Fermi and Linus Pauling; it emphasizes general new ideas in the concrete context of problem solving.
-One of his highlights not mentioned above is his (1994) bifurcated solution to the fractions found in stretched exponential relaxation, the oldest (~ 140 years) unsolved problem in science.
+One highlight is his 1994 bifurcated solution to the fractions found in stretched exponential relaxation, the oldest (~ 140 years) unsolved problem in science.
 This controversial topological model was confirmed in a decisive experiment by Corning, with their best glasses in specially tailored geometries (2011).
-His bifurcation theory also explains (2010,2012) the distributions of 600 million citations from 25 million papers (all of 20th century science), and why they changed abruptly in 1960.
+His bifurcation theory also explains (2010, 2012) the distributions of 600 million citations from 25 million papers (all of 20th-century science), and why they changed abruptly in 1960.